Fairfield Manor

 Fairfield Manor, also known as the Fairfield Manor Apartments, is a historic apartment building located one mile south of downtown Fort Wayne, Indiana.
 It was designed by noted Fort Wayne architect Charles R. Weatherhogg.
 It is a seven-story plus basement, rectangular, Colonial Revival style brick building with a slight "bar-bell" form.
 It has American Craftsman and interior Art Deco design elements.
 The building measures 68 feet by 190 feet.

+The apartment building was owned by the Fairfield Realty Group, formed by Olaf N. Guildin (a Norwegian-American immigrant from Oslo who established himself as a prominent local industrialist after breaking into the field of gas engineering).
+The company's Treasurer was Wayne L. Thieme (son of prominent hosiery manufacturer, Theodore F. Thieme).
+Apartment 601 was designed and resided in by Sylvanus Bechtel (brother-in-law of inventor Sylvanus Bowser).

 It was listed on the National Register of Historic Places in 1983.